Article

 Key takeaways

-- Data security management protects data throughout its lifecycle by combining six core elements: data classification, access control, data encryption, data masking, monitoring and auditing, and backup and recovery to ensure that data stays secure.
+- Data security management protects data throughout its lifecycle by combining six core elements: data classification, access control, data encryption, data masking, monitoring and auditing, and backup and recovery.
+These elements ensure that data stays secure across complex, multi-country operating environments.

-- Distributed teams face unique risks including data breaches, ransomware attackers targeting home networks, insider threats, compliance violations, and unsecured devices.
-Each remote employee, device, and network creates potential breach points that require systematic protection.
+- Globally distributed and extended workforces face unique risks including data breaches, ransomware attackers targeting home networks, insider threats, compliance violations, and unsecured devices.
+Each endpoint, identity, and access pathway increases exposure and requires consistent governance and controls.

-- Deel IT provides comprehensive data security for distributed teams through full disk encryption, AI-driven endpoint protection, automated access management, and GDPR compliance tracking across 130+ countries with 24/7 threat monitoring.
+- Deel IT provides enterprise-grade data security for distributed teams through full disk encryption, AI-driven endpoint protection, automated access management, and GDPR compliance tracking across 130+ countries with 24/7 threat monitoring.

 What is data security management?

-- Prevents data breaches: Stops attacks before they succeed through systematic protection
+Prevents data breaches: Stops attacks before they succeed through standardized controls and continuous monitoring

-This differs from general cybersecurity.
-While cybersecurity protects your entire technology infrastructure, data security management focuses specifically on securing data itself.
+While cybersecurity protects your entire technology infrastructure, data security management focuses specifically on safeguarding sensitive data assets and applying controls based on data sensitivity, usage, and regulatory requirements rather than relying solely on network defenses.

-For distributed teams, this becomes critical.
-You can't rely on office perimeter security when employees work from home, coffee shops, and coworking spaces.
-You need security measures that protect data regardless of where people work.
+For distributed teams, you can't rely on office perimeter security when employees work from home, coffee shops, and coworking spaces.
+Data moves across devices, networks, and applications outside traditional boundaries, making it essential that security controls travel with the data itself—regardless of location, device ownership, or network conditions.

 See also: Endpoint Security Guide: How to Protect Remote Teams & Devices